 What is the best diet for weight loss for people with Diabetes or at risk for Diabetes?

-There is no specific diet for people with Prediabetes or Diabetes.
-Losing weight results from decreasing caloric intake and increasing physical activity.
-It is recommended for people with Diabetes to eat a diet low in carbohydrates as these increase blood sugars more than foods high in protein.
-The best way to eat is to have a diet that incorporates all food groups; proteins, vegetables, fruits, healthy fats and complex carbohydrates.
+There is no one diet for people with Prediabetes or Diabetes.
+Losing weight results from decreasing calories and increasing physical activity.
+People with Diabetes should eat a diet low in carbohydrates as these increase blood sugars more than foods high in protein.
+The best way to eat is to have a diet that incorporates all food groups: proteins, vegetables, fruits, healthy fats and complex carbohydrates.